 Google has a tutorial that you can refer to for creating basic AMP HTML pages, staging them, validating them as being AMP compliant, publishing and distributing them.
 Validating AMP pages is important, because that way third parties like Twitter and Instagram are confident that the pages will display well on their platforms.

 As far as websites hosted on WordPress.com are concerned, they are automatically supported for WordPress without having to do anything further.
-Self-hosted WordPress websites can enable AMP by installing plugins.
+Self-hosted WordPress websites can enable AMP for WordPress by installing a plugin.

 Once you download, install and activate the AMP plugin on WordPress website, your posts will automatically have a dynamically generated AMP version.
-You can access these pages by appending amp at the end of your URL.
-If pretty permalinks is not enabled, add ?amp=1.
-You’ll not notice any settings or options at all.
+You can access these pages by appending amp at the end of your URL (example.com/my-post/amp).
+If you do not have pretty permalinks enabled then add ?amp=1 to links (which would look like example.com/?p=100&=1).
+The only other step is to test and validate your pages as mentioned above.

 This plugin is the official plugin from the Automattic stable, and at present it does not support pages and archives, nor can you customize the pages.
-You can turn to documentation on Github for customizing.
+But it is a very simple and easy to use option, and you can find some guidance via documentation on Github for customizing.

 - WP AMP – to create custom AMP design with no coding and boost SEO.
 You can read more about it here.